Deeragun - Jensen

 What has been the trend in development approvals over the past five years?

-Looking at development activity over the past five years, Deeragun - Jensen's approval levels have been below the yearly average of 44, indicating a recent decline in approval activity.
+Looking at development activity over the past five years, Deeragun - Jensen's approval levels have been significantly above the yearly average of 44, indicating strong recent growth in development activity.

 How many dwellings will be needed to accommodate future population growth?